 Continuity is critical for any business, and there are few things more important than continuous revenue and a steady cash flow.
 A single business interruption can be costly for roofing contractors and may even lead to serious reputation damage or long-term closures.
 Common interruptions for roofing contractors stem from natural disasters, fires, equipment breakdown and loss of materials.

-Roofing contractors face several crime exposures, particularly if valuable equipment or tools are left unattended at the work-site, which may attract thieves or vandals.
+Roofing contractors in Louisiana face several crime exposures, particularly if valuable equipment or tools are left unattended at the work-site, which may attract thieves or vandals.
 Thieves (including your employees) can rob an office or work-site at any time, targeting cash or valuable supplies.
 What’s more, with work-site locations changing on a regular basis, the level of risk a roofing contractor faces is in constant flux.

 When an employee is injured on the job, your organization could be subjected to expensive workers’ compensation claims.
 Common sources of on-the-job accidents for roofing contractors include falls from heights (e.g., roofs and scaffolds), heat stress, injuries related to equipment use, slips, trips, falls and musculoskeletal injuries caused by repetitive tasks.
 Normal, everyday tasks related to laying shingles or climbing ladders can lead to accidents and, in turn, increased costs for your business.